About Seesaw Sign Up

 Student Instructions

 seesaw add response. label Write 5 important facts about the “Cinco de mayo” celebration. upload 3 pictures of the celebration and how they celebrate the tradition in Puebla, México or in United States.
+Add a video about the celebration.
 Click draft if you are not done and want to continue working later on.
 Click check and submit if you are completely done with your assignment.
 “Feliz Cinco de mayo”

 Teacher Notes (not visible to students)